Illustration by Edpuzzle Staff

 For Windows, it’s the Photos app, and for Mac, it’s iMovie.
 Both allow you to trim your videos, add text and music, and splice multiple videos together.

 Another must is Screencastify.
 This free app allows you to record your computer screen, which is perfect if you want to show your students how to do something online or if you’re using slides as part of your video.
 Screencastify’s free version includes the ability to record 50 ten-minute videos per month, or the unlimited plan is $24 for a year.
+As an added bonus, Screencastify lets you upload your video directly to Edpuzzle!

 If you want to mix it up a little bit, a great app to get creative with is Green Screen by Do Ink.
 Just like its name implies, this is a green screen app that allows you to record yourself in front of any background you can imagine.
 All you have to do is set up your own DIY green screen (neon green poster board works well as does a bolt of neon green fabric).
 The next thing you know, you could record your class in the middle of the rainforest or on a space station – pretty cool!